cpu/ldmud-tutorial/README.md

   port 4242 and port 4141.

-If you're curious, you can look at [this commit][tls-port-commit] to see the minimal changes our LDMud fork made to the lp-245 lib's `obj/master.c` and `obj/player.c` to support a dedicated TLS port.
+If you're curious, you can look at [this commit][tls-port-commit] to see the minimal changes made to the lp-245 lib's `obj/master.c` and `obj/player.c` to support a dedicated TLS port.
 In short:

 * We update `connect()` in `obj/master.c` to check if the user connected to the TLS port, and if so, to init the connection and call a `tls_init` callback in